plone/training/gatsby/searchtraversal.rst

   }

-We see that the ``@search`` endpoint at the Plone root returns a flat list of all content objects in the site.
+With a call to ``@search`` endpoint we can see a flat list of results as shown above.

-This does not expose the full information of each node but just gives a full list of the objects.
+There is limited information here.
+To build a node we need more data.
+We could try calling the ``@id`` endpoint and see what it returns.

-Let us now send a GET request to the ``id`` of one of these objects, say https://plonedemo.kitconcept.com/en/frontpage.
+Send a GET request to the ``id`` of one of these objects, say https://plonedemo.kitconcept.com/en/frontpage.

-This gives the complete data required by us:

 .. code-block:: json